The Matrix Reloaded: Limited Edition: Critical reception

 Though reviews of this soundtrack have been relatively scarce in comparison to the first one, the overall reaction to the release has been positive.
 Positive reviews have come from websites Discogs (4 out of 5 stars) and Soundtrack DB (4 out of 5 stars), as well as favorable review from the blog 5:4.

-This soundtrack has been noted for including tracks that do not appear in the movie.
+This soundtrack includes tracks that do not appear in the movie.
 Davis's tracks "Burly Brawl (Alternate)" and "Chateau Swashbuckling (Alternate)" were unused in favor of alternate versions by Juno Reactor and Rob Dougan, respectively, with the latter portion of the unused "Burly Brawl" is heavily modified in the film to become the latter portion of the final film version of "Burly Brawl".
 Additionally, Davis's version of "Double Trouble" was altered in the film with the addition of samples from the song "Dread Rock" by Oakenfold, which is found on the first Matrix Reloaded soundtrack.